13 Awesome Pontoon Boat Accessories

 The coolest grill around is a simple bracket made by Arnall.
-It’s a simple bracket that attaches to the fencing and then you can use any portable camping stove with it.
+It attaches to the fencing and then you can use any portable camping stove with it.
 The bracket is cheap and gets great reviews from customers.
-If you don’t already have a portable camp stove to attach it to, Arnall recommends this complete kit with the brackets and the stove.
+If you don't already have a portable camp stove to attach it to, Arnall recommends this complete kit with the brackets and the stove.

 - Time: 5 minutes